antlong/picka/readme.rst

 What is Picka?
 ______________

-Picka generates randomized data either from lists of known good data (or bad) stored in a sqlite database, or by generating randomized realistic data, using string formatting (behind the scenes).
+Picka generates randomized data for testing.

+Data is generated both from a database of known good data (which is included), or by generating realistic data (valid), using string formatting (behind the scenes).

 Picka has a function for any field you would need filled in.
 With `selenium`, something like would populate the "field-name-here" box for you, 100 times with random names.

 ::